iamkenos/ellie/docs/DETAILED_GUIDE.md

-  reportOutDir           Directory to store the reports in, relative to the config file seleniumInstallArgs    The selenium standalone install and runtime arguments specFileRetries        The number of times to retry the entire spec file when it fails as a whole
+  reportOutDir           Directory to store the reports in, relative to the config file seleniumInstallArgs    The selenium standalone install and runtime arguments specFileRetries        The number of times to retry the entire spec file when it fails as a whole stepRetries            The number of times to retry a failing step
   * specs                Array of globs pointing to your cucumber tests, relative to the config file
-  * steps                Array of globs pointing to your cucumber steps, relative to the config file stepTimeout            Default timeout for WebdriverIO to wait for a single test step to finish in milliseconds tags                   Only execute the features or scenarios with tags matching the expression implicitTimeout        Session implicit wait timeout; specifies the time to wait for the implicit element location strategy when locating elements pageLoadimeout         Session page load timeout that specifies a time to wait for the page loading to complete waitforTimeout         Default timeout for all browser 'waitFor' commands in milliseconds
+  * steps                Array of globs pointing to your cucumber steps, relative to the config file stepTimeout            Default timeout for WebdriverIO to wait for a single test step to finish in milliseconds tags                   Only execute the features or scenarios with tags matching the expression implicitTimeout        Specifies the time to wait for the implicit element location strategy when locating elements pageLoadimeout         Session page load timeout that specifies a time to wait for the page loading to complete waitforTimeout         Default timeout for all browser 'waitFor' commands in milliseconds